Sweden–Turkey relations: Armenian genocide dispute

-Free speech dispute
+Quran burning dispute

 In January 2023, a consultant of the nationalist Sweden Democrat party applied for a police permission to organize a demonstration outside the Turkish Embassy in Stockholm, with the alleged intent to burn the Turkish flag, in an attempt to sabotage the Swedish NATO application and to protest against Erdogan.
-However, during the demonstration on the 21 of January, a Danish-Swedish right-wing extremist burned a Quran instead.
+However, during the demonstration on the 21 of January, Rasmus Paludan, a Danish-Swedish right-wing politician, burned a Quran instead.
 The Swedish Police did not deny the permit as there is no law against blasphemy in Sweden, and no explicit prohibition against burning the flag of any country, but a strong protection of freedom of speech in the constitution.
 During the 2022 Sweden riots, the police only occasionally denied Quran burnings that posed severe risk of disorderly conduct, when the applications were late.
 Muslims have interpreted the Quran desecrations in Europe as motived by islamophobia (i.e. fear and hate) rather than as taking a stand for free speech.
 Laws against incitement to ethnic hatred, including anti-Semitism and hate crimes with Islamophobic motive, do exist in Sweden.
-However, prosecutors believe that burning a holy book would not be considered illegal and have therefor not tested the matter in court.
+However, prosecutors believe that burning a holy book would not be considered illegal and have therefore not tested the matter in court.

 The Swedish government were not allowed to decide on the demonstration, as they are forbidden to tell the police or other authorities/government agencies how to interpret the law and act in a specific case due to the constitutional prohibition of ministerial rule in Sweden.
 After the incident, the Swedish prime minister apologized and expressed his sympathies to Muslims worldwide.
 Despite the apology, Turkish President Erdogan said that Sweden can rely on "terrorists" and "extremists" to protect it instead of a strong NATO ally who happens to be proud and defensive of its Islamic values.
 The Sweden Democrat party continued to hire the consultant despite his initiative.

+Following the incident, Turkish Minister of National Defense Hulusi Akar canceled the visit of Swedish defense minister Pål Jonson to Ankara.
+Following the Quran burning incident, the Yeni Akit newspaper called for a boycott of Swedish companies such as H&M and IKEA.

-Permission for another Quran burning outside the Turkish embassy in Stockholm was denied in 8 February 2023, by the Swedish police in dialogue with the Swedish Security Service.
+Permission for another Quran burning outside the Turkish embassy in Stockholm was denied on 8 February 2023, by the Swedish police in dialogue with the Swedish Security Service.